-This class is scheduled to meet Tuesday and Thursday evenings at 5:45am and will conclude at 10:05pm.
-During our allotted time we will go over assigned textbook material, work through classroom review exercises and finally discuss shop activities and conclude with hands on application in the shop.
+This course is scheduled to meet Monday and Wednesday afternoons at 1:15pm and will conclude at 5:35pm.
+During our allotted time we will go over assigned textbook material, work through classroom review exercises and finally discuss shop activities and conclude with hands-on application in the shop.